mscarey/legislice/docs/guides/downloading.rst

 Fetching a provision from the API
 ------------------------------------

-To download legislation using the :class:`~legislice.download.Client`, you must specify a ``path`` to the provision you want, and optionally you can specify the ``date`` of the version of the provision you want.
-If you don’t specify a date, you’ll be given the most recent version of the provision.
+To download legislation using the :class:`~legislice.download.Client`, we must specify a ``path`` to the provision we want, and optionally we can specify the ``date`` of the version of the provision we want.
+If we don’t specify a date, we’ll be given the most recent version of the provision.

 The ``path`` citation format is based on the section identifiers in the `United States Legislative Markup